Privacy Policy

 5. Data Retention

-We retain your personal information for as long as necessary to fulfill the purposes outlined in this Privacy Policy, unless a longer retention period is required or permitted by law.
+We retain your personal information for as long as necessary to fulfil the purposes outlined in this Privacy Policy, unless a longer retention period is required or permitted by law.
 Legal case information may be retained for extended periods to comply with professional obligations and legal requirements.

-6. Your Rights and Choices
+7. Your Rights and Choices

 You have the right to: